Nicias of Kos

 Bust of Mark Antony, Nicias' patron.

 Nicias (Νικίας; died c.
-20 BCE), also known as Curtias Nicias, was a ruler of the island of Kos under Roman rule, during the Second Triumvirate and the early reign of Augustus.
+20 BCE), also known as Curtius Nicias, was a ruler of the island of Kos under Roman rule, during the Second Triumvirate and the early reign of Augustus.
 He is known from coinage, inscriptions, and anecdotes in ancient literary sources.
 Ancient sources call him a tyrant.
 The desecration of his tomb may have prompted the Nazareth Inscription.

 Reign

 The date of Nicias' coinage and of anecdotes about him in literary sources indicate that he ruled during the Second Triumvirate and into the reign of Augustus.
 He appears to have led a regime at Kos that supported Augustus' opponent Mark Antony and to have remained in power after Augustus defeated Antony at the Battle of Actium in 31 BCE.

 Aelian reports in his Varia Historia that Nicias had a sheep that gave birth to a lion, which was a sign that he would be tyrant.
 Kostas Buraselis identifies this story as a literary trope, designed to reinforce a ruler's legitimacy and perhaps also indicating that Nicias came from low birth.
 Anna Heller accepts the former possibility, but is sceptical about the latter.

 Bronze coins created during Nicias' rule begin around 50 BCE.
 On the obverse they have a portrait of a "young man with rather curly hair, broad forehead, hooked nose, some sparse chin hair, and a serious expression conveyed by his eyes and the downward line of his lips" and the legend "Nicias" (ΝΙΚΙΑΣ).
 On the reverse, they have a portrait of Asclepius (the patron god of Kos) and two legends, one naming the annual mint magistrate and another reading "of the Koans" (ΚΩΙΩΝ) Nicias wears a headband, which has been identified by some scholars as a diadem (the symbol of kingship in the Hellenistic period), a wreath, or an infula – a knotted band associated with sacred beings and designed to assimilate him to the god Asclepius.